South Korea moves to arrest impeached President Yoon – DW – 01/02/2025

 On Tuesday, a Seoul court issued a warrant for Yoon's arrest after he failed to appear for questioning after multiple requests and blocked searches of his offices in the South Korean capital.

-South Korean authorities are looking into whether Yoon's short-lived declaration of marital law on December 3 amounted to rebellion.
+Authorities are looking into whether Yoon's short-lived declaration of martial law on December 3 amounted to rebellion.

 He could become the first sitting president to be arrested in the South Korea's history.